harisriaz17/ADE-TestBot-A-White-Box-Testing-Tool/README.md

 that these softwares running on computers work without any major flaws.

 Software testing is used to ensure an error free completion of the tasks performed by a software.

 ADE Testbot is a white box testing tool that is capable of performing dead code, exception and assertion testing of a C++ software under test (SUT).
-Other unique features of the presented testing tool, ADE TestBot, include its easy to use graphical user interface (GUI) and its open-source nature.
+Other unique features of the testing tool include an easy to use graphical user interface (GUI) and its open-source nature.

 ## Methodology
 ![Methodology](README-assets/snap-100.png)